vedangnaik/vedangnaik.github.io/_posts/2021-04-28-hundred-percent-desperados.md

 <h4 class="hard-difficulty">Playthrough #1</h4>

 * Earn <u>Free Kate or Hector first</u>.
 I believe you can immediately swim across to Kate's cell from the beginning of the level.
 * Earn <u>Kill 3 guards with an environment kill</u>.
-At the very beginning, the mind-controlled guard can be used to kill the two guards under the pile of boxes.
+At the very beginning, the `Mind Control`ed guard can be used to kill the two guards under the pile of boxes.
 After that, there's a single guard under a big rock near Cooper's boat.
 * Achieve ***Like Clockwork: Execute a plan with all five characters*** and earn <u>Kill 5 guards at the same time</u>.
 Note that for the achievement, if suffices to just make a character walk somewhere in Showdown Mode if you don't have anything specific for them to do.
 * Earn <u>Complete the mission on Hard difficulty</u> by completing this playthrough.
 * Shoot the second golden chicken for ***[Chicken Dinner: Kill all 3 golden chickens](https://guides.gamepressure.com/desperados-iii/guide.asp?ID=58096)***.